| |

 seventh century.
 In modern Gaelic it is called “I” (pronounced

-ee), which simple form
+ee), which simple form means

-means island.
-In the

-persecution of imperial Rome, and to have founded a library on the

 island.
+In the fifth

+of imperial Rome, and to have founded a library on the island.
+In 410, when

-In 410, when Fergus II became an ally of Alaric the Goth, he
+Fergus II became an ally of Alaric the Goth, he added to that library by

-added to that library by bringing back books from the plunder of
+bringing back books from the plunder of

 Rome.